rjbaw/RLbaxter/README.md

 ROS Kinetic nodes complete with Baxter SDK are run in Docker container with minimum network isolation as the host.
-Host should able to access ROS master interally using published ports by including this into your .bashrc file
+Host should able to access ROS master interally using published ports by including this into your host .bashrc file

 export ROS_HOSTNAME=yourhostname.local